 Writing an academic paper in graduate school is generally easier to write and more enjoyable to follow if they adhere to a basic structure.
-While threre are a number of ways to write an essay, we have a number of resources throughout our site, including how to structure your paper.
+While threre are a number of ways to write an essay, we have a number of resources throughout our site, including how to write an academic paper.
 The sample below provides an example of that structure in action.

-Example of an Academic Paper in Graduate School
+Example of an Academic Paper Format in Graduate School

 Part 1: Introduction